Mayor's and City of London Court

 The Mayor's and City of London Court is a sitting of the County Court in the City of London.
 It is located at Guildhall Buildings, Basinghall Street.

 History

 The current court is the successor to courts pre-dating the County Courts Act 1846 (9 & 10 Vict. c.
 95), which introduced the modern system of county courts.
-The 1846 act deliberately did not extend to the City of London, where the prior constituted courts continued to exercise jurisdiction:
+The 1846 act deliberately did not extend to the City of London, where the previously constituted courts continued to exercise jurisdiction: